Broken Plates and Baptisms

 As I saw it, I was presented with two options:

-- clean up the broken plate, tell my parents what happened when they come home, and accept the consequences, or
+- Clean up the broken plate, tell my parents what happened when they come home, and accept the consequences.
+OR

-- clean up the broken plate, say nothing, and hope no one notices.
+- Clean up the broken plate, say nothing, and hope no one notices.

-You see, while, I may be an expert on place settings now, at that tender age, I had no idea that my mother knew exactly how many off white saucers with black accents and trim we owned.
+You see, while, I may be an expert on place settings now, at that tender age, I had no idea that my mother knew exactly how many off white saucers with black accents and trim she owned.
 In my mind, we didn’t have eight of each, we had “a bunch” of them, so how would anyone know?

-My parents were not due home for a couple hours, so I had a fair amount of time to weigh the outcomes and value of honesty in this situation, but no matter how I looked at the scenario the math on my side of the equation kept coming up: ‘you in trouble!’
+My parents were not due home for a couple hours, so I had a fair amount of time to weigh the outcomes and value of honesty in this situation, but no matter how I looked at the scenario the math on my side of the equation kept coming up: ‘oooooooo!….you in trouble!’

 If I admit to breaking a plate, that’s definitely my immediate ass.
 If I say nothing, it might be my eventual ass.
 Yes, it could be worse than immediate, but it might not occur at all.
 In these terms, the choice seemed obvious…silence. – (Shhhhhh!
-Don’t Tell NOOOOBODY, John Witherspoon style).
+Don’t Tell NOOOOBODY, John Witherspoon style – R.I.P.
+Pops).
 I swept up every speck of broken plate like I was covering up a murder from a group of CSIs, threw the evidence in the kitchen trash, finished the dishes, and returned to my room to ‘act natural.’

 “Did something happen to one of the plates, kids?”
 I heard her dulcet tone inquire from the kitchen.